 So let’s start with what employee engagement means: the commitment an employee has to their work contributions.
 Companies with high employee engagement see less turnover, higher satisfaction, and better performance.

 Companies that engage their employees will be able to create more value, not only for customers and stakeholders, but with a mission-driven workforce.
-This is the power of the employee in 2022.
+This is the power of the employee.

 So how can you guide your organization to engage employees this year?
 We’ve gathered some of the best strategies from people leaders to improve your employee engagement efforts and create a positive company culture.